menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

   displayed in the pending procedures tables with the date being the current date, null description, and null affected organs

 ### A procedure application with a description only containing alphabet, numbers, -, and spaces is valid

 1. The 'Add Procedure' screen will be shown
-2. Summary is "A valid summary"
-3. Date is the current date
-4. Description is "-A description without 1 special character except for hyphen is valid-"
-5. Affected donations is null (and has no effect on validation)
-6. Select the 'Done' button
-7. The 'Procedures' screen will be shown
-8. There is a procedure with summary "A valid summary" displayed in the pending procedures tables with the date being the current date, description "-A description without 1 special character except for hyphen is valid-", and null affected organs

-### A procedure application with a description only containing alphabet, numbers, -, and spaces is valid

-1. The 'Add Procedure' screen will be shown